GBillotey/Fractalshades/docs/getting_started.rst

 They should install automatically through `pip`.
 A special case is gmpy2 as it needs the most recent versions of GMP, MPFR and MPC multi-precision arithmetic libraries.
-If your distribution does not include them you will have to install them manually.
-For instance under Linux:
+If your distribution does not include them you will have to install them manually :

 .. code-block:: console